-Enjoying Writing Now, Quit Stressing About The Future
+Enjoying Writing Now and Quit Stressing About the Future

 There is a huge industry standing between us and the film production world.
 Some of it is good, most of it seems to be bad.
 It’s an industry that trades off the constant churn of amateur writers trying to monetise their hobby.
 If you have a script you want to sell then there’s a crowd of hungry hucksters fighting to dig into your pockets.
 It’s a marketplace that impoverishes and destroys screenwriters who fall foul of its tactics.